Light vs. Ice: The Best Relief for Perineal Pain and Healing After Birth

 Here’s how PBM was applied in the study:

-PBM works by boosting cellular energy (ATP production), which speeds up the repair process, reduces inflammation, and encourages healthy blood flow—all of which help the body heal faster.
-It’s non-invasive, painless, and doesn’t have the same drawbacks as ice or anti-inflammatory medications.
+PBM works by boosting cellular energy (ATP production), which speeds up the repair process, reduces inflammation, and encourages healthy blood flow, all of which help the body heal faster.
+It’s non-invasive, painless, non-thermal and doesn’t have the same drawbacks as ice or anti-inflammatory medications.

-The Study’s Most Exciting Results: PBM Outshines Cryotherapy
+The Study’s Most Exciting Results: Red Light Therapy Outshines Cryotherapy

 Now, here’s where things get exciting.
-The study found that PBM outperformed cryotherapy in almost every way, offering better pain relief and faster healing.
+The study found that red light therapy outperformed ice therapy in almost every way, offering better pain relief and faster healing.
 Here are the key findings:

-• The cryotherapy group saw pain scores drop from 4.7 to 3.2 immediately after treatment, and to 2.5 after 24 hours.
-While this was still helpful, the results were nowhere near as dramatic as with PBM.
+The cryotherapy group saw pain scores drop from 4.7 to 3.2 immediately after treatment, and to 2.5 after 24 hours.
+While this was still helpful, the results were nowhere near as dramatic as with red light therapy.

-• PBM not only reduced pain but also improved healing significantly.
+PBM not only reduced pain but also improved healing significantly.
 The REEDA scale (which measures redness, swelling, and wound healing) showed the PBM group’s score drop from 3.8 to 2.4 after 24 hours, while the cryotherapy group’s score only went from 3.2 to 2.9.
 PBM led to more effective healing with less swelling.
+This is caused by the release of nitric oxide which is an important vasodilator - it increases circulation significantly.

 Why This Matters for Postpartum Moms